MoodAngels: A Retrieval-augmented Multi-agent Framework for Psychiatry Diagnosis: Retrieval-augmented Multi-agent Framework

 \subsection{Diagnostic Agents}

 To mitigate overreliance on past cases (which could overlook individual variability in psychiatric diagnoses), we develop three diagnostic variants with differing levels of historical dependence: Angel.R (no reference to previous cases), Angel.D (displays retrieved cases as context), and Angel.C (compares each retrieved case with the current query and returns an analysis as context).
+Prompts of this angels are provided in Appendix~\ref{append:single_angel_prompt}.
 By aggregating independent diagnoses from these three agents and facilitating debate among their conclusions, our final diagnosis model, multi-Angels, bridges the gap between computational decision-making and the nuanced understanding essential for accurate psychiatric evaluations.
+The following parts introduce the main components of our agents: